List of Mrs. Brown's Boys characters: Father Damien

 Father Damien is the current priest of the local parish in Finglas.

 Father Damien is first seen when Hillary introduces him to Agnes after he comes to Finglas to replace Father Quinn in the first of the two 2012 Christmas Specials.
 He is strong to protest against Agnes' play version of the Nativity.
 However, he gives in and gets permission from the Bishop once Agnes gets him to make amends with his own mother over the phone.
 He baptizes the Brown triplets and later visits Agnes, but accidentally causes her to act-up after he accidentally says one of the hypnosis words that turns her into a stripper (as the hypnotist at the baptism party didn't completely remove the hypnosis from her).
 When Rory and Dino are getting married, he tells Agnes (despite her protests) that he cannot bless them as the Church is against same-sex marriage.
 But he later shows up at the Brown house to celebrate their marriage as he personally is happy to celebrate all forms of love.

 Father Damien also appears in All Round to Mrs Brown's, where he along with Trevor, hosts a segment called "Thought for the Day".
 In a rather marked contrast to his series self, Father Damien is shown here to be rather childish, acting like a child, often providing non-sequiturs and rather humorous lines to the segment, with Trevor serving as the "only straight man" in the act.

 Father Damien has a friendship with Trevor, it all started since they met back in 2012 on the show.

-The 2023 Christmas special "Mammy's Mare" introduces Damien's mother Maureen, who suffers from Alzheimer's Disease.
+The 2023 Christmas special "Mammy's Mare" introduces Damien's mother Maureen, who has Alzheimer's Disease.

 Father Damien is portrayed by Conor Moloney.